 Finally, a little sunshine!
 It’s what we’ve been waiting for.
-Spirits seem lifted and progress on the breeder house is moving right along.
+Spirits seem Sunny-side up and progress on the breeder house is moving right along.
 In a previous post, we showed the first wall being sided.
 That left us with three to finish up after the ceilings were wrapped up.
 Lucky for us the sun was shining on a day that would be spent entirely outdoors.

 One would think the longer sides would be the easiest to put on, considering the metal siding sheets would be cut to fit the never-changing height.
 However, with all the ventilation necessary for our large “coop” there would be what seemed like an endless amount of cuts made by hand, to allow room for the vents…or serious business meetings as pictured below!